• Home

 Fresh string beans will stay crispy when pickled.
 Skip the limp beans at the supermarket and use freshly harvested beans from your garden, a friend’s garden, or farmers market.

 Select the small to medium sized string beans for making crispy dilly beans that snap when you bite into them.
 Avoid the large, seedy pods because they tend to be tough when pickled.
-You’ll need 2 pounds of string beans to fill 4 pint jars.
+You’ll need about 2 pounds of string beans to fill 4 pint sized canning jars.

 Use canning salt